Explained: Application Process and Related Terms for Admission in US Universities

 Spring Semester Applicants – The Spring semester begins in January and continues till May/June.
 The application process for the Spring Semester begins in the month of July and may last till September.

-It is within these time-spans that students have to decide whether to go for Early Action, Early Decision, Regular Decision and Early Admission.
+It is within these time spans that students have to decide whether to go for Early Action, Early Decision, Regular Decision, or Early Admission.
 Mostly, these options are applicable only for Fall Semester admissions.

 Who should choose Early Action?